Bodélé Depression

 The Bodélé Depression ([bɔ.de.le]), located at the southern edge of the Sahara Desert in north central Africa, is the lowest point in Chad.
 It is 500 km long, 150 km wide and around 160 m deep.
 Its bottom lies about 155 meters above sea level.
-The dry endorheic basin is a major source of fertile dust essential for the Amazon rainforest.
+The dry endorheic basin is a major source of fertile dust essential for the Amazon rainforest, with some studies suggesting that it supplies over half of the nutrient-rich dust that supports the rainforest.

 Dust storms from the Bodélé Depression occur on average about 100 days per year, one typical example being the massive dust storms that swept over West Africa and the Cape Verde Islands in February 2004.
 As the wind sweeps between the Tibesti and the Ennedi Mountains in Northern Chad, it is channeled across the depression.
 The dry bowl that forms the depression is marked by a series of ephemeral lakes, many of which were last filled during wetter periods of the Holocene.

 Diatoms from these fresh water lakes, once part of the prehistoric Mega-Lake Chad, now make up the surface of the depression and are the source material for the dust, which, carried across the Atlantic Ocean, is an important source of nutrient minerals for the Amazon rainforest.

 Drying up of Lake Chad

 As the Sahara dried out over the last few thousand years, Mega-Lake Chad receded to the current position of Lake Chad in the south-west corner of Chad.
 As the waters receded, the silts and sediments resting on the lakebed, which included fossilized diatoms, were left to dry in the scorching sun, forming a layer of fine dust.
 These small grains of sediment are swept up by the strong wind gusts that occasionally blow over the region.
 Once heaved aloft, the Bodélé dust can be carried for hundreds or even thousands of kilometers.
 In winter, the depression produces an average of 700,000 tonnes of dust each day (Todd et al., 2007).

 Research published in the 25 March 2004 edition of Geophysical Research Letters, which used images taken by the Moderate Resolution Imaging Spectroradiometer (MODIS), aboard NASA's Terra and Aqua satellites, indicated that storms move across the Bodélé Depression at about 47 km/h (29 mi/h)—two times faster than previously believed.
 The research also found that winds have to whip across the region at a minimum of 36 km/h (22 mi/h), to kick up a dust storm.
-The pattern of air flow is so common that the winds have scoured a straight path in the ground, marking its southwesterly flow.
+The pattern of air flow is so common that the winds have scoured a straight path in the ground, marking their southwesterly flow.